mrchadley/juggernaut-engine/README.md

 MULTITHREADING -> chatroom

 ***SPECIAL INSTRUCTIONS***
-\rrun J_Editor.java from the editor package
+run J_Editor.java from the editor package

 when adding components to an object from the extend menu, you must have a second object in the outliner tab and switch between